I've been interested in fashion for many years and enjoy helping others find the kinds of clothes that help them look and feel their best.

 Let's face it, we all want to look great in jeans.
-There is nothing like a poor-fitting, uncomfortable pair of jeans—the type that tend to show each and every flaw that we hope to camouflage, such as the muffin top or the overly large thigh area.
+There is nothing like a poor-fitting, uncomfortable pair of jeans—the type that tends to show each and every flaw that we hope to camouflage, such as the muffin top or the overly large thigh area.

 So, how does one go about finding that perfect-fitting pair of jeans?
 The kind of pair that will flatter your individual body type and naturally work to make you look slimmer.
 First, you have to know your body type.
 Then you need to understand some simple rules that can actually make you appear slimmer in jeans.